X3: Reunion: Universe

-By X3, the X-Universe consists of around 160 sectors connected by two-way jumpgates.
+In X3, the X-Universe consists of around 160 sectors connected by two-way jumpgates.
 The main area of each sector typically contains several stations and up to four gates.
 The game is open-ended, allowing the player to go where they like, when they like, doing whatever they like; a player is limited only by their in-game status and resources.
 As such, a driving force of the game is to acquire credits (the universal currency) and status.

 The game contains numerous races.
 Status affects how individuals in different races respond to the player and what kind of missions are offered.
 A player's status is categorised according to "Mercantile" skill, "Combat" skill and a "Notoriety" ranking for each race.

 Using credits, a player can buy wares from stations.
 These wares may be used, or flown to another station where they can be sold, ideally for a profit.
 However, prices vary depending on demand; the less of a ware there is, the higher its price.
 As such, the X-Universe has a truly dynamic market-driven economy.
 A player can capitalise on emergent trends, meeting demand to make vast profits, or as easily, can waste money and time on a bad cargo choice.
 In X3, many NPC ships have the same plan, and the player can easily miss their intended market if another ship arrives first.

 As players builds profit they can buy equipment, weapons, ships, and even their own factories.

 Factory stations consume power and resources to produce products, which can then be sold into the X economy.
-If the product is rare, and the resources are cheap and plentiful, the factory can make profit.
-If not, it is possible to lose money.
+If the product is rare, and the resources are cheap and plentiful, the factory can make profit, but if not, it is possible to lose money.
 By filling a gap in the economy, a player can make solid and consistent profit through a factory.
 However, X3's economy is self-adjusting; NPCs are also able to build factories and can similarly profit.
 As such, X3 has the most advanced, realistic, and arguably the most competitive economy of all the X games.

 The player can acquire an unlimited number of ships and stations, of varying size, shape and function.
 Starting with little, the players can build their empire, set their own goals, and choose their own path in how they wish to shape the universe.